Find a book in the Library

 • Shelfmarks with three lines come before those with four.

-• General topics come before specific ones.
-For example, books on General Philosophy are before books on Greek Philosophy, which are before books on Aristotle.
+• The general comes before the specific, e.g. books about General Philosophy are before books on Greek Philosophy, which are before books on Aristotle.